Get a student from International Sales and Marketing Management as an intern

-As the internship is a part of the International Sales and Marketing Management programme the company is not obliged to pay a salary to the intern.
+As the internship is a part of the International Sales and Marketing Management programme, your company has no financial obligations towards the student.

 The Bachelor of International Sales and Marketing Management is a top-up degree to, for example, the two year long Marketing Management programme.
 The top-up degree lasts for one and a half years and qualifies the student to work on complex tasks primarily within sales, marketing, purchasing and supply chains.
 For example in positions as key account manager, sales support, marketing coordinator, brand manager, procurement officer etc.

 The student and internship supervisor at the Academy are obligated to be totally discrete regarding all business relationships concerning the company, both in connection with the internship and the internship report.
 This duty of confidentiality also applies after the internship.
 The internship report will remain fully confidential if the student clearly writes ‘Confidential’ on the front page of their internship report.

 If the internship takes place in a company in Denmark, the student is covered by the act on worker's compensation (lov om arbejdsskadesikring), cf. executive order no. 937 from 26 November 2003, and by the act on liability for damages (lov om erstatningsansvar).
 If the internship takes place in a company outside of Denmark, then it is the student's responsibility to examine and assess whether he or she can be covered by the company's insurance policies.
 In cases where the student is not covered by the company's insurance, the student must ensure that they have any necessary insurance.

 You can find an intern by placing an advert in our job portal

 It’s free, and your advert will be available to all students who are looking for an internship company.

 In the advert, explain what tasks you want solved and what expectations you have to the student’s competencies and personal profile.

 Here are some examples of companies that have had students in an internship from International Sales and Marketing Management.